aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 #.
 The attribute data

-We will discuss each of these layers:

 Key data
-^^^^^^^^^
+""""""""""""

-The key data are tables that correspond to the sets and the one-dimensional parameters declared over these sets.
-These tables are present as Parent tables in Foreign Key relations.
+The "key data" are tables that correspond to the sets and one-dimensional parameters declared over these sets.
+These tables are present as Parent Tables in Foreign Key relations.
 Examples are:

 *   Assets, a parameter can indicate: